GUIDE TO SETTLING IN YOUR NEW RESCUE DOG

 Your Frequently Asked Questions answered

 Congratulations on becoming guardian to your new Paws2Freedom rescue dog.
 We hope you will have many years of special love, companionship, friendship and fun as your new dog becomes an integral part of your life and family.

 Some dogs have never known life with their own family, in a safe environment with regular meals, nor been used to any real degree of human contact that wasn't negative.
 As a result, we have had cases where behavioural issues have occurred within the first three weeks of re-homing.
 These behavioural issues vary in type, but analysis has revealed that the majority are due to the new dog becoming emotionally overwhelmed.

 Sadly, most issues have been due to guardian's misunderstanding of a dog's needs and requirements during the early days.
 Out of love, they have given too much fuss and attention at the outset.

-We do understand how you feel and the love you wish to share, but human emotions do differ from canine emotions.
-To help prevent this, we hope the following guidance may help make the first few weeks as positive an experience as possible for you and your new family member.
+We do understand how you feel and the love you wish to share, but human and canine emotions differ considerably.
+To overcome this, we hope the following guidance may help make the first few weeks as positive an experience as possible for you and your new family member.

 Q. When I get my new rescue dog, will they need lots of love and attention to help them get over a bad past?